 In colder water, you would need a thicker wetsuit and in more tropical waters you would be looking at around 2.5 mm thickness.
 Remember the deeper you dive the colder it will get.

-The simple answer is that you don’t need to wear anything under your wetsuit. bare in mind that if you are renting a wetsuit you might want to wear something under a wetsuit just for hygiene purposes.
+The simple answer is that you don’t need to wear anything under your wetsuit.
+Bear in mind that if you are renting a wetsuit you might want to wear something under a wetsuit just for hygiene purposes.

 You can read more on what do you wear underneath a wetsuit, here.